 I've been working on the Microsoft HoloLens since January 2014, and before that I worked on Windows 8.1 and Windows Phone 8.1.
+I work on the Spatial Mapping team within the Analog.
+Platform Research and Development organization.

 Prior to my employment at Microsoft, I attended Ohio State University, where I graduated magna cum laude with Honors in Engineering and an Honors Minor in Math from the Computer Science & Engineering Department.
 I worked in Dr. James Davis's Computer Vision Lab as an undergraduate research assistant, interned at the Ohio Supercomputer Center, Chemical Abstracts Service, and Microsoft, and started work at Microsoft full-time in 2012.